Home Compare ACN vs IDR.MC

 Accenture vs Indra Sistemas: Which Stock Looks Stronger in 2026?

-Indra Sistemas, holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with Indra Sistemas, carrying a narrow edge on valuation.
 Accenture still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Indra Sistemas, is in better shape — its trend is intact while Accenture's trend has broken down.
 That puts structure and market broadly in agreement — Indra Sistemas,'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ACN: S&P 500, IDR.MC: STOXX 600).